ss8319/ss8319.github.io/_pages/cv.md

     </p>
     Healthcare AI Engineer and Researcher
     <div style="color:#7a7a7a">
-      Research and deployment of Medical Computer Vision and LLM products
+      Research and deployment of Medical Computer Vision and LLM products with our partners in NVIDIA and Intel.
     </div>
   </div>
 </div>